open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic.md

 the automatic instrumentation agent does exactly the same thing as manual instrumentation.

-To better understand auto-instrumentation, see the relevant part of both
+To better understand auto-instrumentation it's useful to know how OpenTelemetry achieves the automatic instrumentation.
+It happens through monkey-patching which is done the [instrumentation libraries][instrumentation]. `opentelemetry-instrumentation-flask` is one of these, which we will be using below.

-scripts:
+Now on to an example of manually instrumented code and code that is auto-instrumented

 ### Manually instrumented server